lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 fooEvent.Parent = parent
 ```

-This keeps ownership and cleanup obvious and prevents hidden dependencies between unrelated Studio objects.
+This keeps ownership and **cleanup** obvious and prevents hidden dependencies between unrelated Studio objects.

 ---

 #### 31.4 Lily UI Is Created Through Code

-Lily Studio interfaces are created through code so their structure, properties, behavior, and lifecycle remain visible in source control.
+Lily Studio interfaces are created through code so their structure, properties, behavior, and **lifecycle** remain visible in **source control**.
 Lily should not depend on manually assembled Studio UI hierarchies for interfaces owned by Lily systems.

-### Avoid
+### **Avoid**

 ```text
 StarterGui